domcyrus/rustnet/README.md

 ## Architecture

-RustNet employs a multi-threaded architecture for high-performance packet processing:
+RustNet uses a multi-threaded architecture for packet processing:

 ```
 ┌─────────────────┐